trinker/travis-examples/README.md

 This branch illustrates loading the `RODBC` package (used for database connections).
 The key line is in the `install` section:

 ```
-    - ./travis-tool.sh aptget install r-cran-rodbc
+    - ./travis-tool.sh aptget_install r-cran-rodbc
 ```

-This line installs the RODBC package from the ubuntu repository with all the necessary dependencies.
+This line installs the `RODBC` package from the ubuntu repository with all the necessary dependencies.

-Alternatively,
+Alternatively, we can install the necessary database libraries

 ```
     - ./travis-tool.sh aptget_install unixodbc-dev
 ```
+then use `install_deps` to install the `RODBC` package.